-2.2.4.
-Current and future advances in Philippine macroeconomic modeling

-In general, a scan of the evolution of Philippine macroeconometric models shows only loose correlation with technical/theoretical advances at the turn of the century.
-The rise in DSGE modeling abroad during the period did not spill over locally except for pockets of activity at the central bank (the abovementioned small open economy DSGE for the BSP built in the late 2000s under the guidance of Paul McNelis of Fordham university), at PIDS (Majuca, 2011), and in academia (e.g., Majuca, 2014; Majuca and Dacuycuy, 2015; Pagaduan and Majuca, 2016).
+Current and future advances in Philippine macroeconomic modeling In general, a scan of the evolution of Philippine macroeconometric models shows only a loose correlation with technical/theoretical advances at the turn of the century.
+The rise in DSGE modeling abroad during the period did not spill over locally except for pockets of activity at the central bank (i.e., the abovementioned small open economy DSGE for the BSP built in the late 2000s under the guidance of Paul McNelis of Fordham University), at PIDS (Majuca 2011), and in academia (e.g., Majuca 2014; Majuca and Dacuycuy 2014; Pagaduan and Majuca 2016).

 In the meantime, interest in macroeconometric modeling in the country weakened considerably, mirroring developments overseas, notably as the bias for microfounded models deepened.
-As far as we know, none of the macroeconometric models of the Philippines that emerged in the 1990s and 2000s remain active today (see Reyes, 2018).
+None of the macroeconometric models of the Philippines that emerged in the 1990s and 2000s remain active today (see Reyes et al. 2018).

-Several other reasons for failure to update and/or upgrade traditional macroeconometric models can be raised.
-Lindé (2018) notes the hefty requirements of building and maintaining largescale models in terms of resources and capital.
-Even the medium-sized ones would require a research team to keep them up and running (e.g., trained staff to tweak the functional forms, handle the data, adjust specifications to fit the data, fix the frontend of the program, and make the model user-friendly for non-specialists, in addition to availability of various experts on important sectors of the economy).
+Several other reasons for failing to update and/or upgrade traditional macroeconometric models can be raised.
+Lindé (2018) noted the hefty requirements of building and maintaining large-scale models in terms of resources and capital.
+Even the medium-sized ones would require a research team to keep them up and running (e.g., trained staff to tweak the functional forms, handle the data, adjust specifications to fit the data, fix the frontend of the program, and make the model user-friendly for nonspecialists, in addition to the availability of various experts on important sectors of the economy).

-In the Philippines, critical factors are also the retirement, resignation, or relocation of key researchers.
-There may be lack of continuity if complete program codes (including manuals and other vital documentation) are not turned over or if software become obsolete, requiring a rewriting of the codes for the macroeconometric model.
-Failure to train able successors may stall progress in model development, especially if glitches occur in the estimation or the system fails to solve with changes in specification or data updates, leading to eventual abandonment of the project.
+In the Philippines, critical factors also include key researchers' retirement, resignation, or relocation.
+Continuity may be disrupted if complete program codes (including manuals and other vital documentation) are not turned over or if the software becomes obsolete, requiring rewriting the codes for the macroeconometric model.
+Failure to train able successors may stall progress in model development, especially if glitches occur in the estimation or the system fails to solve with changes in specification or data updates, leading to the eventual abandonment of the project.

-Lindé (2018) argues that DSGE models, which tend to be smaller, are cheaper to maintain, especially for smaller policy institutions with limited funding, noting the opportunity to hire researchers from universities to work on model development or to consult with prominent academics on various issues regarding macroeconomic theory.
-This however has proven to be an insufficient condition for coming up with a suitable working model domestically.
+Lindé (2018) argued that DSGE models, which tend to be smaller, are cheaper to maintain, especially for smaller policy institutions with limited funding, noting the opportunity to hire researchers from universities to work on model development or to consult with prominent academics on various issues regarding macroeconomic theory.
+However, this has proven to be an insufficient condition for developing a suitable working model domestically.

-The tepid reception for DSGE models among policymakers, even at the central bank, which had the financial resources to put together a research team that can develop such systems, may have been partly a matter of timing.
+The tepid reception for DSGE models among policymakers, even at the central bank, which had the financial resources to assemble a research team and develop such systems, may have been partly a matter of timing.
 As discussed earlier, there was disillusionment with the method after it failed to anticipate the GFC and Great Recession or offer explanations for the crises during the late 2000s, about the same time that such models were being built locally.

 Writing on the use of DSGE models in monetary policy committees, Gerlach (2017) pointed out that such models, despite supposedly having deep structural parameters, failed to display stability when the distribution of shocks changed.
 Moreover, he said DSGE models in their current state relied on a rather limited number of economic indicators and transmission mechanisms, while policy discussions were often driven by broader research based on a richer set of empirical facts.
-Like Blanchard (2017, 2018), he remarked on the complex nature of DSGE models which, by not allowing a full narrative, made them ineffective communication devices.
-Gürkaynak and Tille (2017) noted that many central banks continued to use largescale macroeconometric models as well as statistical methods such as structural VARs for policy analysis and forecasting alongside DSGE models, in view of the latter's shortcomings.
+Like Blanchard (2017, 2018), he remarked on the complex nature of DSGE models, which, by not allowing a full narrative, made them ineffective communication devices.
+Gürkaynak and Tille (2017) noted that many central banks continued to use large-scale macroeconometric models and statistical methods, such as structural VARs, for policy analysis and forecasting alongside DSGE models, given the latter's shortcomings.